louiyo/twohundredbpm/Project_2/ReadMe.md

 * Parameters relative to the choice of the model and training:
 > Train:Wheter to train the model or not, if false the model launches prediction directly from our best model file bestmodel.h5 if unet is used or Fractal_model.h5 if fractal is used

-> use_fractal:if true uses fractal network, if false uses Unet
+> use_fractal: if true uses fractal network, if false uses Unet

 Parameters relative to the data augmentation :
-> augment:if true augments the training data
+> augment: if true augments the training data

-> augment random:if true uses random data augmentation, if false uses the non random data augmentation
+> augment_random: if true uses random data augmentation, if false uses the non random data augmentation

-> augment factor: relative to random data augmentation, which is the number of folds training set is increased by random augmentation
+> augment_factor: relative to random data augmentation, which is the number of folds training set is increased by random augmentation

 * Parameter for visualization of the results:
 > display_preds: whether to display predictions on some images after predictions or not

-##### Files:
+### Files:
-data_agumentation.py fractal_net_py preprocessing.py proj2_helpers.py run.py submissoin_to_mask.py UNet_model.py

 * **run.py:** allows to initialize different training parameters train and evaluate the model and make predictions.
 * **ML_project2.ipynb:** Notebook to run the code and get image classifications.